guocong231/Web-Crawled-Corpus-for-English-Chinese-NMT/README.md

 How we can locate your work in our data such as your domain name.
 CONTACT

-For any inquiries about KEKE, please contact us by email.
+For any inquiries about WCC-EC, please contact us by email.

 wccjc.contact at gmail.com